klown/personal-data-server/docs/DatabaseOperations.md

 #### Configuration

-The following options are set by passing a `config` object to `PostgresRequest`'s constructor.
+The following options are set by passing a `config` object to `postgresOps`'s constructor.
 Integrators need to define these as appropriate to their situation.